FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 <blockquote class="reaction"><div class="reaction_text">...it's worse!</div><img class="kiwi" src="/assets/kiwis/miffed.svg"></blockquote>

 Clearly obvious diagonal stripes throughout the whole gradient.
 Yeah, 6-bit panels are a travesty.
 Especially on a product of this caliber.
 I mean the old [Thinkpad T500 & X200 I hardware modded](https://www.youtube.com/watch?v=Fs4GjDiOie8) have 6-bit panels, but those are multiple tech generations old.
-We could tweak the noise algorithm, but it's just not worth to drop our lowest common denominator so low.
+We could tweak the noise algorithm, but dropping to such a low common denominator is just not worth it.
 It's 2024 in a couple days and every human being deserves at least 256 different shades in each color channel.

 ### Bufferless Version
 Here is what the shaders look like if you use OpenGL 3.3+, OpenGL 2.1 with the [`GL_EXT_gpu_shader4`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_gpu_shader4.txt) extension (`#version` would have to change) or WebGL2 and want to skip the Vertex Buffer setup by putting the fullscreen triangle into the vertex shader.
 If you get an error around `gl_VertexID` missing, you don't have [`GL_EXT_gpu_shader4`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_gpu_shader4.txt) enabled.